higumachan/mdbook-llms-txt-tools/README.md

 ## Overview

-This tool is a preprocessor that converts documents created with [mdbook](https://rust-lang.github.io/mdBook/) into [llmstxt.org](https://llmstxt.org/) format.
+This tool is a renderer that converts documents created with [mdbook](https://rust-lang.github.io/mdBook/) into [llmstxt.org](https://llmstxt.org/) format.
 This allows you to share technical documentation created with mdbook in a format optimized for LLMs.

 ## Installation